 All local girls, between the ages of 18 and 25 are encouraged to apply.
 Being a Showgirl means being involved in our local community and the Dungog Show; presenting prizes, sashing winning livestock, speaking with media and generally being in the public eye.
 The announcement of the winner of the Morisset Lake Macquarie Showgirl is a major attraction to our Show.

-Please register your interest with Dawn Meredith who will guide you through the steps.
+Please register your interest with Morgan Pope who will guide you through the steps.

 The Morisset Lake Macquarie Showgirl winner will compete in the Group 3, Hunter River Zone (comprising Bulahdelah, Cessnock, Dungog, Gosford, Gresford, Maitland, Merriwa, Morisset, Muswellbrook, Newcastle, Singleton, Stroud).
 The winner of Zone goes on to compete at Sydney.